circulosmeos/rnm/README.md

 Also note that in order to use most UTF-8 chars directly in the regex or filter parameters, the stdin with a `|` must be used.
 Note also that in Windows the use of stdin for input parameters to rnm command requires the use of `-[yYnN]` modifiers, because unfortunately input cannot be redirected to the keyboard.
-For example, in Windows to substitute "の" japanese hiragana char with "の - " in all files and directories under 'temp2\\':
+In Windows, to substitute for example the japanese hiragana UTF-8 char "の" with "の - " in all files and directories under 'temp2\\':
 (Note though that -[yY] is needed in order to actually take actions):

 	C:\temp> echo  -dr  "s/(の)/\1 - /"  "/./"  "temp2" |  rnm